Sub-IoT/Sub-IoT-Stack/README.txt

 To get started: in a CCS v5.3 workspace import d7aoss and examples/phy_test as existing CCS Eclipse projects and build them.

-We just found out that there is bug in the current version (caused by quickly merging code) which results in faults in the last part of received packets.
-We will fix this ASAP, but still wanted to push the code so you can already look

 Next steps according to us are:
 - discuss and complete RAL + PHY API
 - resolve TODOs (which are everywhere now)